-1Scope 3 is based on tenant energy consumption emission.
-2We do not have the system to collect data for ODS.
+&lt;sup>1Scope 3 is based on tenant energy consumption emission.

 Greenhouse Gas (GHG) Emissions

 Impacts and Risks: Where it occurs, APVI's involvement, stakeholders affected

 GHG emissions of the company mainly come from the electricity bought for the mall's operations.
 Emissions are in scope two since the majority of the mall's electricity is bought from an external source, and these sources generate electricity by burning fossil fuel.
 Scope three emissions are with the electricity consumption of the mall's tenants which are also outsourced from fossil fuel-based sources.
 Main risks come from the adverse effect of carbon emissions that contribute to global warming and climate change, generally affecting all stakeholders.